Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Revoking a key:

-• Immediately invalidates both Client ID & Client Secret
+• Immediately invalidates both API Key

 • Prevents all further requests using that key